Why Did I Eat the Chips? A July 4th Diabetes Landmine, Explained

 1. “Carb stacking” is a sinister snowball; know my domino foods and plan accordingly.

 Chip-by-chip, I didn’t think I was doing that much damage.
-But 30 chips could easily have been 90 grams of carbs, which is more than I eat in a typical day.
+But 30 chips could easily have been 60 grams of carbs, which is triple the number I eat in a typical meal.

 This concept of “carb stacking” could also be phrased as “Eating tiny amounts of unplanned carbs repeatedly, without measuring them out or realizing the blood glucose snowball I am creating.”